-Tenants are not legally required under the RTA or Condo Act to have tenant insurance, but your tenancy agreement or the condominium corporation's governing documents may require you to have insurance.
-You should ask your landlord if you are required to have insurance.

-- Other requirements under the governing documents - Some condominium corporation's may have additional restrictions on what tenants can and cannot do while on the condominium property.
+- Tenants are not legally required under the RTA or Condo Act to have tenant insurance, but your tenancy agreement or the condominium corporation's governing documents may require you to have insurance.
+You should ask your landlord if you are required to have insurance. - Other requirements under the governing documents - Some condominium corporation's may have additional restrictions on what tenants can and cannot do while on the condominium property.
 You should ask your landlord if there are any other restrictions.

-Remember: If your tenant contravenes the Condo Act or your condominium corporation's governing documents, your condominium corporation may take steps to enforce the governing documents against you and/or them, including legal action.
+Remember: If you contravene the Condo Act or your condominium corporation's governing documents, your landlord and/or the condominium corporation may take steps to enforce the governing documents against you, including legal action.